 As Learning Lead for the Age of Revolution educational legacy project, I worked with Waterloo200, Culture24, the University of Kent and the Historical Association to create the project’s learning strategy.
 The strategy foregrounds cultural collections, combining approaches to producing high quality, digitised collections and associated formal learning provision.
 Running alongside exciting partnership programmes with museums and galleries across the UK, the strategy aims to bring to life the extraordinary people, ideas and events of the Age of Revolution, and connect them with the lives of children and young people today.

-Look out for our series of digitally-rich creative projects with museums, galleries and schools, over the coming months, including breathing life into our ‘Revolutionary collection’ through a series of animated films.
+The Maker Revolution: look out for our series of digitally-rich creative projects with museums, galleries and schools, over the coming months, including breathing life into our ‘Revolutionary collection’ through a series of animated films.